openvinotoolkit/open_model_zoo/demos/colorization_demo/python/README.md

 * `colorization-v2`
 * `colorization-siggraph`

-For more information about the pre-trained models, refer to the <a href="https://github.com/opencv/open_model_zoo/blob/master/models/public/index.md">model documentation</a>.
+For more information about the pre-trained models, refer to the [model documentation](../../../models/public/index.md).

 ### How It Works